blackwarriorxtn/blackwarriorxtn.github.io/startcoding.md

 # FYI

 - Are you just getting started?
-Look for the :baby: emoji.
+Look for the 👶 emoji.
 It highlights resources for absolute beginners.
-- Some resources are recommended for _everyone_, so they have a :star: emoji.
+- Some resources are recommended for _everyone_, so they have a ⭐ emoji.
-- Willing to spend some money to improve your skills?  :heavy_dollar_sign: indicates paid content.
+- Willing to spend some money to improve your skills?  💲 indicates paid content.

 ---